Frequently Asked Questions

 Q. How do you keep the meals fresh?

 A. As soon as our meals are cooked and cooled, they are packaged into airtight containers with tamper-evident tabs to maintain freshness and quality.
-There are no preservatives or additives in Harvest Fair meals.
+There are no added preservatives in Harvest Fair meals.

 Q. Are your ingredients sourced locally?